 8. Do I get a discount over the summer?Yes.
-You only pay a ‘retainer’, equivalent to half-rent, during the first eight weeks so long as the property is unoccupied, plus you can still store some of your possessions there.
+You only pay half-rent during the first eight weeks so long as the property is unoccupied, plus you can still store some of your possessions there.

-19. Where can I get information about you?You can make your own enquiries with the National Landlords Association, DASH Services, and Unipol with regard to Accreditation.
+18. Where can I get information about you?You can make your own enquiries with the National Landlords Association and DASH Services with regard to Accreditation.
 You may also be able to obtain information from Northampton Borough Council and the Private Sector Housing Department at The University.

 19. What do I get in an en-suite?Each en-suite comprises a shower cubicle with sliding or pivot glass doors, a low level wc and wash hand basin.
 Also included is a mirror, shaver socket, wall cabinet, toilet roll holder, toilet brush, bin, towel rail, hook and extractor fan.
 All en-suites feature pumped high pressure showers.